Why doesn't the Max Buzz count all of my steps?

 5) If the display shows a number that is between 95 and 105 greater than your starting number, you're good to go!

 If the Max Buzz is not counting steps at all, the battery may be extremely low.
 Try to upload your activity using the Virgin Pulse mobile application.
 If this also does not work, plug the USB end of the Max Buzz device into a USB port to charge for at least 10 minutes.
-Once charged a bit, remove from the USB, put on your device, and begin walking.
+Once charged a bit, remove from the USB port, put on your device, and begin walking.
 The Max Buzz should begin counting your steps again.